 It is important to recognize the ideas and achievements of employees.
 Here are a few of the ways we do that:

-The City's corporate employee communications office publishes three award-winning employee newsletters, annual and as-needed publications, and e-mail bulletins.
-The newsletters are the online "Extra Milers," which features employees who have been recognized by the general public in letters, e-mails, and phone calls; "Benefits Pulse," which helps you develop better health habits, understand your benefits and become better health care consumers; and "City Savvy," which keeps you abreast of City workplace issues.
+The City’s corporate employee communications office publishes two award-winning employee newsletters, annual and as-needed publications, and e-mail bulletins.
+The newsletters are “Benefits Pulse,” which helps you develop better health habits, understand your benefits and become better health care consumers; and “City Savvy,” which keeps you abreast of City workplace news.

 In addition to the benefits outlined above, the City of Houston also provides paid time off, subject to management approval.